JoelPM/prebid-td/PrebidFledge.md

 ## Open Questions

-1. Is there a permissions model for access to IG Bids?
-What is it?
+**1. Is there a permissions model for access to IG Bids?
+What is it?**

 An SSP specific TD API seems impossible (see below).
 The browser running the auction seems bad (see Parrrot).
 Having bids available for rendering by anyone seems problematic as well.
 This proposal assumes that anyone who invokes renderInterestGroupAd has access to all bids.
 I suppose SSPs could encrypt their responses and then pass a key into the metadata object that would allow only them to decrypt it.
 This actually seems like it might be the best way, though passing an encryption key through the wild is only mildly secure so it's not real security.

-2. How will GAM interact with the TD API?
+**2. How will GAM interact with the TD API?**

 How will GAM integrate into the final selection layer in the browser and will it help or hinder SSPs?
-If GAM were to provide an an API/adapter that integrated with Prebid.js this would be a good thing.
-If, on the other hand, GAM provides a tag library that directly invokes ```navigator.renderInterestGroupAd``` without allowing other SSPs to participate this would be bad.
+If GAM were to provide an API/adapter that integrated with Prebid.js this would be a good thing.
+If, on the other hand, GAM provides a tag library that directly invokes `navigator.renderInterestGroupAd` without allowing other SSPs to participate this would be bad.

 ## An alternative idea that won't work: